Your website is finished, live, and you're excited to share it with the world and build your business.

 I am not a marketing expert, so this advice is not offered as such.
 However, I have watched and learned over the years about what's worked for clients and what hasn't.
 The "game" is always changing, and it's not always easy to keep up, but there are few practices that have proven to last.
 What follows are are a few tips and tricks that have worked for many of these clients.

 Keep a blog or news section on your website.
 A website that is updated regularly, which both of these accomplish, does better in rankings.
 It allows search engines to crawl for new content.
-Extra Tip: Write great content.
+Extra Tip: Write relevant content.
 Search engines LOVE great content, and the more useful your content to readers, the better your site will rank.

 If your business is in an industry that has an active blog network, research good ones that welcome guests to write articles.
 It's a great way to reach a wider audience.